OpenFn/kit/README.md

 **Kit** _noun_ _/kɪt/_

-A set of articles or equipment needed for a specific purpose.
+A set of articles or equipment needed for a specific purpose

 1. _a football kit_
 1. _the next-generation openfn data integration kit_